byronpendason/byronpendason.github.io/young_penda.md

 The mead hall of Coenwalh[^coenwalh] was loud, way too loud.
 Penda[^penda] adored his older brother, but he did not enjoy the rambunctious parties his brother held every night.

-[^coenwalh]: Coenwalh was a son of Pybba who, as far as I can tell, is never mentioned in any source except as as an ancestor to later kings of Mercia.
-Some genealogical websites I found seem to date his death at 655 CE, but I can't seem to find a source for this.
-The fact that he is the oldest brother is artistic license on my part, because we really don't know who the oldest of Pybba's sons was.

-[^penda]: Penda, our protagonist in this story, was a son of Pybba who reigned sometime during the second quarter of the seventh century.
-He was the last Anglo-Saxon king of the major Anglo-Saxon Kingdoms who wasn't a Christian at his death (655 CE).
-His death is often seen as the death blow to Anglo-Saxon paganism, though the last Anglo-Saxon King who was pagan was Arwald from the island of Wight, who's Kingdom was invaded by Christian Wessex in 686 CE.
-Very little to nothing is known about Penda's early years.

 "Have another ale, my friend, and rid your face of that grimace," said a thick Welsh accent.

 Penda smiled weakly at his friend Cadwallon[^cadwallon].
 "A party on occasion is wonderful, but you're not here every night to endure the endless drama."

-[^cadwallon]: Cadwallon ap Cadfan was a king of Gwynedd who began his reign about 625 CE.
-He was an ally of Penda at the Battle of Hatfield Chase in 633 CE.

 Cadwallon took a deep swig of his ale.
 "If your ealdormen[^ealdorman] had chosen your brother to be king instead of your uncle Cearl[^cearl], he wouldn't have time for the endless partying."

-[^ealdorman]: An *ealdorman* was a man of high status who's authority was independent of the king's, and was the equivalent of the later title *earl*.
-As such, ealdormen exerted a great amount of power over the politics of Anglo-Saxon England.

-[^cearl]: Bede mentions Cearl as the king of Mercia who married the daughter of King Edwin of Northumbria.
-Nothing else is known about Cearl other than he ruled as king of Mercia after King Pybba but before Pybba's sons Penda and Eowa.
-Cearl being the brother of Pybba, and having been chosen by the ealdormen of Mercia to be king in the stead of one of Pybba's sons is artistic license on my part, in order to explain why Cearl reigned between Penda and his sons.

 "Do not mention that puppet in my presence!" snarled Coenwalh, clearly having had too much to drink, "If I were the king, we wouldn't be servants to the Northumbrians[^heptarchy]!
 The wealth of Mercia would remain in Mercia, instead of being sent as tribute to Northumbria."

-[^heptarchy]: At the time this story takes place, Northumbria was the dominant kingdom of the Heptarchy.
-This was the name given to the seven most powerful of the Anglo-Saxon kingdoms until consolidation of power in the eighth century.
-These kingdoms are usually enumerated as East Anglia, Essex, Kent, Mercia, Northumbria, Sussex, and Wessex.

 Penda rolled his eyes, as their brother Eowa[^eowa] spoke up.
 "Come now, brother, you must be more careful what you say.
 Our dearest uncle has his spies everywhere.
 If he were to catch word of you speaking like that, I would be inheriting this fine mead hall from you."

-[^eowa]: Eowa is mentioned as king of Mercia at the Battle of Hatfield Chase, where Penda is also mentioned as king of Mercia.
-Some have speculated that Eowa and Penda were co-kings up to this point.

 "If it wasn't for Cearl, King Edwin of Northumbria would have conquered Mercia and all the sons of Pybba would have been executed years ago!"